Fall Beet and Fig Salad With Goat Cheese

 -

-In a bowl, whisk olive oil, balsamic, maple syrup, Dijon, salt, and pepper until glossy and thick.
+In a small bowl, whisk together the olive oil, balsamic vinegar, maple syrup, Dijon, salt, and pepper.

 -